pasharkey/OPMStatusSkill/README.md

 ### Installation of Node and Yarn

-Before you can build the project you will need to [install node](https://docs.npmjs.com/getting-started/installing-node) and [install yarn](https://yarnpkg.com/lang/en/docs/install/)
+Before you can build the project you will need to [install yarn](https://yarnpkg.com/lang/en/docs/install/)

 ### Initialize the project